 Phospholipids are natural, integral parts of cells.
 They are structural components of cell surface membranes and the membranes within the cells, because they help maintain their strength, flexibility, and integrity.

-Some refer to phospholipids as the “molecule of life”. for, without them, we would suffer critical cellular dysfunction and, with that, enormous health consequences.
+Some refer to phospholipids as the “molecule of life”, as without them, we would suffer critical cellular dysfunction and, with that, enormous health consequences.

 Phospholipids and Omega-3s

 Omega-3s are proving to be just as important, with recent research proving that a relative deficiency could increase the risk of heart attack nearly 10-fold in those with the lowest levels.
 So where can you find both phospholipids and omega-3s?
 Only in a few places: fatty fish like Atlantic Salmon and Herring, and Krill Oil.

 In wild Atlantic Salmon its omega-3s are delivered in a mix of phospholipids and triglycerides.
 The same is also true for krill oil.

 In krill oil, for example, the majority of the EPA and DHA omega-3s are bound to phospholipids.
 In contrast, other marine oil omega-3s have EPA and DHA bound to triglycerides, the form of fats the body uses for energy — a form that is also stored as body fat for future energy needs.